What are the best digital communication tools for keeping stakeholders informed?

 Quick polls have recently become a fixture of the Social Media landscape.
 They are perfect for gaining feedback instantly in a public forum and demonstrating engagement.

 However, the nature of their accessibility and that of the internet make them a prime target for abuse if not managed correctly.

-- Keep them informal.
-Quick polls are great as an informal research tool, or an engagement method with more passive, less influential stakeholders.
+Quick polls are great as an informal research tool or as an engagement method with more passive, less influential stakeholders.
 However, their informality and openness to misuse make them largely useless for meaningful research.

-- Keep them informative.
-Whilst quick polls aren’t always the best tool for research, they can be used as a means for informing stakeholders.
+Whilst quick polls aren’t always the best tool for research, they can be used as a means of informing stakeholders.
 Use them to encourage stakeholder engagement, and to demonstrate the depth and breadth of a project.
 Use them to pique interest in otherwise passive stakeholders.

-- Keep them simple.
-Keep questions short and subject matter simple.
+Keep questions short and the subject matter simple.
 Have no more than four options and ensure the questions and answers are clear and concise.

-The email has been an essential communications tool for over twenty years and is now as ubiquitous with business communications as the telephone.
+Email has been an essential communication tool for over twenty years and is now as ubiquitous in business communications as the telephone.

 As a means of mass outbound comms, it has suffered its setbacks.
 With people hesitant about signing up to email lists to avoid spam, and email clients prone to relegating emails to the spam folders, successful email campaigns can be hard to achieve.
 But, with the right approach, email is unparalleled and as a one-to-one communications tool, it’s essential.

 Time is of the essence.
 Don’t waste your stakeholder’s time by sending them information that they don’t need.
 Segment your audience so that only the right stakeholders get the information they want.
 Larger stakeholder groups can be further segmented down to give more in-depth analysis and better-tailored info.